Questions About Image Propcessing

-A recent commentor here asked if image search from the search engines would soon involve indexing text found within images with the use of optical character recognition (OCR) software, which tries to read words that are parts of images.
+A recent commentator asked if image search from the search engines would soon involve indexing text found within images using optical character recognition (OCR) software, which tries to read words that are parts of images.

 My answer was that it would be computationally expensive for a search engine to try to do that, so it might be a while before we see it.

-The document not only talks about using OCR software to read image text, but also using face recognition technology, so that it can crop larger “image map” images, and display faces and other interesting parts of pictures from those image maps.
+The document talks about using OCR software to read image text and use face recognition technology to crop larger “image map” images and display faces and other exciting pictures from those image maps.

 System and method for image processing